tearflake/p-vs-np/README.md

 (A1 \/ A2 \/ ...) /\ (B1 \/ B2 \/ ...) /\ ...
 ```

-To convert a logic formula to its CNF in quadratic complexity time, we may reach for a set of novel transformation rules inspired by the ones from [sequent calculus](https://en.wikipedia.org/wiki/Sequent_calculus):
+To convert any logic formula to its CNF in quadratic complexity time, we may reach for a set of novel transformation rules inspired by the ones from [sequent calculus](https://en.wikipedia.org/wiki/Sequent_calculus):

 ```
      Γ |- Δ, (A1 \/ A2 \/ ...)